The Liar and His Lover (TV series): Production

-The drama's director Kim Jin-min is known for his hit dramas Time Between Dog and Wolf and Marriage Contract.
+The drama's director Kim Jin-min is known for his hit series Time Between Dog and Wolf and Marriage Contract.
 The production company Bon Factory Worldwide also produced The Greatest Love, You're Beautiful, Master's Sun, and She Was Pretty.

-The drama marks the acting debut of Red Velvet's Joy (Park Soo-young).
+The Liar and His Lover marked the acting debut of Red Velvet member Joy.

-First script reading took place on January 21, 2017.
-The second script reading featuring the main cast took place on February 8, 2017 at CJ E&M Center in Sangam-dong, Seoul, South Korea.
+The first script-reading took place on January 21, 2017.
+The second script-reading featuring the main cast took place on February 8, 2017, at CJ E&M Center in Sangam-dong, Seoul, South Korea.